 Automobile leasing is paying for the use of the car, rather than paying for the car itself.
 Monthly lease payments are based on the projected cost of the vehicle’s depreciation over the period covered by the car lease.
 For instance, suppose you lease a car valued at $21,000.
 Over the course of a three-year lease term, let’s suppose the car depreciates in value to $11,000.
 This depreciated value, also called the vehicle’s residual value, is subtracted from the car’s initial value.
 The difference between the two values, in this case $10,000, is what you will be paying for the duration of the lease.
 Leases typically last for two four years, with leases on high-end vehicles and luxury cars sometimes stretching up to five years.
 When your lease expires, you have the option of either buying the vehicle or moving on to a new lease.

-The Basic Drawbacks Benefits of Car Leasing?
+Would Leasing A Car Work For You?
+The Basic Benefits and Drawbacks of Car Leasing?